July 12, 2007, Baghdad airstrike: Military legal review

-On April 5, 2010, the same day as the release of the video footage by WikiLeaks, the United States Central Command, which oversees the wars in Iraq and Afghanistan, released a collection of documents including two investigative reports.
+On April 5, 2010, the same day as the release of the video footage by WikiLeaks, the United States Central Command, which oversaw the wars in Iraq and Afghanistan, released a collection of documents including two investigative reports.
 Pentagon officials told the Reuters news agency that U.S. military lawyers were reviewing the video and could reopen an investigation into the incident, but a spokesperson later said that there were no plans to reopen the investigation.

 The report states that at least two members of the group which were first fired on were armed, that two RPGs and one AKM or AK-47 rifle could be seen in the helicopter video, as well as that these weapons were picked up by the follow-up U.S. ground troops.
 The report concludes that the Reuters employees were in the company of armed insurgents.
 It also states that "The cameras could easily be mistaken for slung AK-47 or AKM rifles, especially since neither cameraman is wearing anything that identifies him as media or press".
 The report recommends encouraging journalists in Iraq to wear special vests to identify themselves, as well as to keep the U.S. military updated about their whereabouts.
 It claimed reporters' "furtive attempts to photograph the Coalition Ground Forces made them appear as hostile combatants".